wcarc-on/wcarc-site/minutes/minutes201807.md

 ### Speaker

-Tonight’s speaker is Bryan Rawlings (VE3QN) and the subject is "A Wire to the New World."
+Tonight's speaker is Bryan Rawlings (VE3QN) and the subject is "A Wire to the New World."

 ### Old Business